 4. Pricing Flexibility – An investor can experience greater pricing flexibility because the sale price of the relinquished property will not need to be inflated to cover capital gains taxes.
 This enables the seller to have increased flexibility with the selling price on the relinquished property without requiring the investor to contribute additional cash to defer capital gains taxes.

 5. Property Life – An investor can exchange property that has reached a plateau for one that is on an upswing; an unproductive property can be exchanged for an income-producing property; a property that has been depreciated can be exchanged for a more expensive property which has more room for additional depreciation.

 6. Institutional-Grade Properties – An investor can access ownership in larger commercial properties that have traditionally been accessible only to very wealthy individuals, pension funds, insurance companies, and other institutional investors.
 TICs may allow a client access to ownership in commercial properties that they may not otherwise be able to afford.

-7. Access to Pre-packaged Choices – Archer Investment Advisors has relations with sponsors who are offering properties for which they have generally already arranged financing, completed initial due diligence, and commissioned appraisals and environmental reports, prior to the property being presented to investors.
+7. Access to Pre-packaged Choices – Archer has relations with sponsors who are offering properties for which they have generally already arranged financing, completed initial due diligence, and commissioned appraisals and environmental reports, prior to the property being presented to investors.